leannel89/Project_1/README.md

 ![](images/performance_pre.png)

-The high quality images present on all pages were slowing down my webs performance greatly, initally I changed them to webp from .jpeg /.png but this did not improve the result at all, then I resized all images with Tinypng - which increased the performance greatly
+Initally I had very large images present on all pages, this affected performance greatly, initally I changed them to webp from .jpeg /.png , as suggested by lighthouse, but this did not improve the result at all, then I resized all images with Tinypng - which increased the performance greatly.

 ![](images/performance_after.png)

 ### Browsers ###

-I have tested the webpage on Chrome, Internet Explorer, Safari and Firefox and all gave the same result.
+I have tested the webpage on Chrome, Internet Explorer, Safari and Firefox and all have given good performance.

 ## Fixed Bugs ##